lukewp/cv/index.md

 - Served on interbureau merger task force: over a six month period designed, implemented, helped lead major change initiative to merge the Bureaus of Public Affairs and International Information Programs -- together comprising nearly $100 million in annual budget, with over 400 staff on five continents.
 Skills honed in this effort included organizational planning (budget, resources, personnel), change management/leadership, negotiation, internal and external communications, congressional lobbying, and demanded extreme delicacy, flexibility, and dedication to see through.
 - Led research effort supporting White House communications strategies for an Israeli-Palestinian peace deal.
 - Led research efforts supporting State Department-wide international communications campaigns on Korean Denuclearization, Iran Nuclear Sanctions, and the South China Sea.
-- Led IIP Office of Analytics’ comprehensive evaluations of major Department efforts, determining costs, returns, successes and failures of IIP’s Youth Networks and ShareAmerica programs, the Department’s overhaul of its Embassy Website platforms, and a 10-year retrospective report on the use, utility, and proliferation of social media at the Department.
+- Led IIP Office of Analytics’ comprehensive evaluations of major Department efforts, determining costs, returns, successes and failures of IIP’s Youth Networks and ShareAmerica programs, the Department’s overhaul of its Embassy Website platforms, and a 10-year retrospective report on the use, utility, and proliferation of social media including Facebook, Instagram, and Twitter at the Department.
 - Procured contract for and initially administered Amazon Web Services cloud systems: managing firewall, virtual private cloud, databases (RDS, RedShift, and Aurora), EC2 instances; familiarized data science team with cloud administration principles; was responsible for identity access management (IAM) of cloud systems before transitioning day-to-day management responsibility to subordinate technical team.
 - Responsible for cyber risk management and policy compliance of cloud-based prototyping system; implemented cyber security auditing protocol and brought systems into compliance with policy.
 - Led modernization of the Spokesperson’s measurement approach to include social and digital media metrics; clarification of objectives and target audiences for communications activities.